 Women In Automotive, coming soon – WinA Scholarship Opportunities

-Women & Leadership Australia – The Australian Women’s Leadership Symposium
+Women Participating and Leading in Sport – The Australian Women’s Leadership Symposium

 Women & Leadership Australia – Management courses for individuals